Silence2107/Rotochemical-heating-manager/_sources/installation.md

 `git clone https://github.com/Silence2107/Rotochemical-heating-manager.git`

-Now enter a newly created <code><i>Rotochemical-heating-manager</i></code> directory.
+Now enter a newly created __Rotochemical-heating-manager__ directory.
 In what follows all the commands are presented as if run from this directory.